datagrok-ai/public/help/visualize/viewers.md

 # Viewers

 A viewer is a visual component associated with a [table](../overview/table.md).
-Unlike other products, our viewers are [super fast](../develop/advanced/performance.md#viewers), completely interactive, and are capable of handling tens of millions of rows (or millions of columns).
+Unlike other products, our viewers are [superfast](../develop/advanced/performance.md#viewers), completely interactive, and are capable of handling tens of millions of rows (or millions of columns).

-Viewers belonging to the same [view](../overview/table-view.md) all share the same row selection and filter.
+Viewers belonging to the same [view](../overview/table-view.md) share the same row selection and filter.
 Viewers are saved as part of the [project](../overview/project.md).
-Also, it is possible to save viewers and views individually, and reuse them (or share with teammates) later on.
+Also, it is possible to save viewers and views individually and reuse them (or share with teammates) later on.

 * [Creating](#creating)